bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the symmetric difference between two iterables, without filtering out duplicate values.
+### Returns the symmetric difference between two iterables, without filtering out duplicate values

 -   Create a `set` from each list.
 -   Use a list comprehension on each of them to only keep values not contained in the previously created set of the other.

 ```py
 def symmetric_difference(a, b):